thetkpark/automation-scalable-technology-with-golang-and-k8s-part-1/chapter01-basic-knowledges/1.5-basic-kafka/03-play-consumer-group/README.md

 8. Start Consumer 2 in new terminal
 $ kafkacat -C -b "kfk1,kfk2,kfk3" -G mygroup mytopic1
+> When adding the second consumer, rebalance process occure to assign which consumer working with which partition

 9. Send some more messages in Producer
 $ message4